mosuka/minio/README.md

-# MinIO for GitHub Actions Service Container
+# MinIO for GitHub Actions service containers

 ## How to use